 We Japanese have an old expression, Hakusa Seishou, which literally means “white sand and green pines.”
 It is a term describing the beauty of pine trees lined along a white sea shore.
 And we can see from the term how our ancestors loved and valued this kind of natural beauty from a long time ago (well, I know some people say that the sand of Miho beach is not such “white” nowadays, but I hope you will use your imagination).

-Miho Pine Grove was chosen as one of the “New Three Views of Japan” in 1916 along with Onuma Quasi-National Park in Hokkaido and Yabakei in Oita Prefecture.
+Miho no Matsubara was chosen as one of the “New Three Views of Japan” in 1916 along with Onuma Quasi-National Park in Hokkaido and Yabakei in Oita Prefecture.
 It is also considered to be one of the “three outstanding pine groves of Japan” along with Rainbow Pine Grove in Saga Prefecture and Kehi Pine Grove in Fukui Prefecture.

-However, the recent popularity of the Miho Pine Grove really came about when it was designated as a UNESCO World Heritage Site in 2013 as one of Mt.
+However, the recent popularity of this pine grove really came about when it was designated as a UNESCO World Heritage Site in 2013 as one of Mt.
 Fuji’s “component parts.”
-Since then, the number of tourists increased, and the city even moved the location of the bus parking lot to a distance of about 500m from the entrance of the beach after it was found that the exhaust fumes from large buses were causing a harmful effect on the pine trees.
+Since then, the number of tourists increased, and the city even moved the location of the bus parking lot to a distance of about 500 meters from the entrance of the beach after it was found that the exhaust fumes from large buses were causing a harmful effect on the pine trees.

 Then he noticed a beautiful robe hanging from a branch of a pine tree.
 It was such a beautiful and unusual robe that he thought about bringing it back to his home.
 He was about to take it and head for his home when a voice called out to him to stop.
 There is a beautiful lady standing in the shadow of a pine tree.